UI

 1. Mosaic version

-Destinations and imagery lead the narrative
+With this, destinations and imagery lead the narrative while information surfaced through modular tiles.

 Pros: Visually inspiring, modern